codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 {:start="4"}

-1. If you already have the latest version of the Codefresh CLI, in the Uninstall Codefresh Runtime panel, copy the uninstall command.
+1. If you already have the latest version of the GitOps CLI, in the Uninstall Codefresh Runtime panel, copy the uninstall command.

   {% include
  image.html